 The Apache Trail

-Winding through spectacular scenery, a trip along the Apache Trail Scenic Byway is a special treat in spring when the wildflowers bloom.
+Winding through spectacular scenery, a trip along the Apache Trail Scenic Byway is a great adventure at any time.
+But it’s even better in spring when the wildflowers bloom!)

 Lost Dutchman State Park